alexoransky/music/readme.txt

 copy the patches/fluidsynthpath.py to where it is installed:
 /Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages/fluidsynth.py

-4b. (macOS only) Install osascript
+4b.
-This is needed to control output volume in macOS.

-5b.
 Install FluidSynth, see instructions: https://github.com/frescobaldi/frescobaldi/wiki/MIDI-playback-on-Mac-OS-X
 Note that PyFluidSynth does not support FluidSynth as of 4/25/2020: https://github.com/nwhitehead/pyfluidsynth/issues/19